-The following section contains important and relevant pieces from the Sexual Violence Policies and Procedures guide which can be found online at https://www.daemen.edu/student-life/student-affairs/sexual-assault-violence-prevention.
-This section is designed to give students a quick overview of their rights and the College’s responsibilities.
+The following section contains important and relevant pieces from the Sexual Violence Policies and Procedures guide, which can be found online at https://www.daemen.edu/student-life/student-affairs/sexual-assault-violence-prevention.
+This section is designed to give students a quick overview of their rights and the University’s responsibilities.

-In accordance with the Campus Sexual Assault Victim’s Bill of Rights (1992) and section 485 of the Higher Education Act of 1965 (revised 2010), as well as guidelines provided by New York State, Daemen College (hereinafter “College” or “DC”) has implemented the following bill of rights that shall be afforded to all victims of reported campus-related sexual assaults.
-These rights have been adapted for Daemen College from the language used in the Higher Education Act and described in more detail throughout this section.
+In accordance with the Campus Sexual Assault Victim’s Bill of Rights (1992) and section 485 of the Higher Education Act of 1965 (revised 2010), as well as guidelines provided by New York State, Daemen University has implemented the following bill of rights that shall be afforded to all victims of reported campus-related sexual assaults.
+These rights have been adapted for Daemen University from the language used in the Higher Education Act and described in more detail throughout this section.

-1. The right to have any and all disclosures of domestic violence, dating violence, stalking, and sexual assault against them treated with seriousness and receive, from the institution, courteous, fair, and respectful health care and counseling services, where available.
+- The right to have any and all disclosures of domestic violence, dating violence, stalking, and sexual assault against them treated with seriousness and receive from the institution courteous, fair, and respectful health care and counseling services, where available.

-3. The right to be free from any kind of pressure from College staff that victims:
+- The right to be free from any kind of pressure from University staff that victims:

-- a.
-Not report crimes committed again them to civil and criminal authorities or to campus safety and residence life staff; or
+- Not report crimes committed again them to civil and criminal authorities or to Campus Safety and Residence Life staff; or

-- b.
-Report crimes as lesser offenses than the victims perceived them to be.
+- Report crimes as lesser offenses than the victims perceived them to be.

-- a.
-Victims are somehow “responsible” for the commission of crimes against them;
+- Victims are somehow “responsible” for the commission of crimes against them;

-- b.
-Victims are negligent or assumed the risk of being assaulted; or
+- Victims are negligent or assumed the risk of being assaulted; or

-- c.
-By reporting crimes they would incur unwanted personal publicity.
+- By reporting crimes they would incur unwanted personal publicity.

-8. After campus sexual assaults have been reported, the victims of such crimes shall have the right to require that appropriate College staff take the necessary steps or actions reasonably feasible to prevent any unnecessary or unwanted contact or proximity with alleged assailants, including immediate relocation of the victim to safe and secure alternative housing and transfer of classes if requested by the victims.
+- After campus sexual assaults have been reported, the victims of such crimes shall have the right to require that appropriate University staff take the necessary steps or actions reasonably feasible to prevent any unnecessary or unwanted contact or proximity with alleged assailants, including immediate relocation of the victim to safe and secure alternative housing and transfer of classes if requested by the victim.

-10. The right to report any inappropriate action, or lack thereof, in the handling of a reported sexual assault on the part of the College as a Title IX complaint.
+- The right to report any inappropriate action, or lack thereof, in the handling of a reported sexual assault on the part of the University as a Title IX complaint.

-12. Exercise civil rights and practice of religion without interference by the investigative, criminal justice, or conduct process of Daemen College.
+- Exercise civil rights and practice of religion without interference by the investigative, criminal justice, or conduct process of Daemen University.

-Additionally, and in accordance with the SaVE provision of the Violence Against Women Act (VAWA), the College will work with the student to ensure that they are able to continue their studies safely while the matter is addressed.
-This includes applying, at the discretion of the Vice President for Strategic Initiatives or Dean of Students (or designee) and as dictated by the situation and the needs of the victim, the use of administrative room changes, Orders of No Contact, Persona Non Grata orders, and/or other steps deemed necessary.
+Additionally, and in accordance with the SaVE provision of the Violence Against Women Act (VAWA), the University will work with the student to ensure that they are able to continue their studies safely while the matter is addressed.
+This includes applying–at the discretion of the Senior Vice President for Strategic Initiatives or Assistant Vice President for Student Affairs & Dean of Students (or designee) and as dictated by the situation and the needs of the victim–the use of administrative room changes, Orders of No Contact, Persona Non Grata orders, and/or other steps deemed necessary.